-There’s this widely known credence that Asians ‘can’t drink’… but this does not apply to Filipinos!
-A lot of guys have beer as drink accompaniment with their meals–breakfast, lunch or dinner.
+There’s this widely known credence that Asians ‘can’t drink’… but this does not apply to Filipinos.
+The men have beer as drink accompaniment with their meals–breakfast, lunch or dinner.
 Whether you are in the city or the province, you can walk around and will see groups of men huddled in a table, drinking together.
 They will often invite you to drink with them.

 Filipinos love their beer and alcohol.
 Beer is the poison of choice for most Filipinos.
 In more formal occasions such as family gatherings where the titas and titos are sure to make an appearance, then they will take out their wine glasses.
 Otherwise, gin, rum and beer are a safe bet.
 Filipinos drink to get drunk.
 Period.